rsyslog/liblognorm/doc/configuration.rst

 --------

 Look at :doc:`sample rulebase <sample_rulebase>` for configuration examples and matching log lines.
+Note that the examples are currently in legacy format, only.